 There are many different fields of research in this world.
 When we learn about a new research area, what is the best part?
 Of course, there is no right answer to this question.
-However, if I were to venture a guess, I would say that the new perspective changes how to see the world before.
-For example, let's say you learn about geology.
+However, if I were to venture a guess, I would say that the new perspective changes the way we see the world before.
+For example, let us say you learn about geology.
 You will understand that you will be able to read the history of millions of years from geological clues in a field that you have never seen before.
 You will realize that observing phenomena is not simple, and what you can decipher depends on your understanding.
-In fact, the act of observation is not so simple, and in itself reflects how the observer understands the phenomenon with a model.
+In fact, the act of observation is not so simple and in itself reflects how the observer understands the phenomenon with a model.
 This lecture covered a branch of geophysics.
 How does geophysics expand our horizons?

 Physics is the study of symmetry and universality.
-In geophysics, we observe some geophysical data about the earth and read information from it.
+In geophysics, we observe some geophysical data about the Earth and read information from it.
 Symmetry and universality are very important criteria for interpreting a phenomenon.
-Let us consider a situation which data seems to be too complex.
+Consider a situation where the data seem to be too complex.
 Even in such a case, once we recognize the governing process, previously unseen symmetries may unexpectedly emerge.
 If you understand how to manage to understand them, such symmetry may often appear sparkling like a kaleidoscope.
-But if you don't understand the background theory, they just look like a mess.
+But if you do not understand the background theory, they just look like a mess.

-Let us imagine a scene where the wind blows and makes waves on the surface of a river.
-If you have some background in the physics of water waves, you can see the dispersion of the waves and observe how it changes depending on the depth of the water.
+Let us imagine a scene where the wind makes waves on the surface of a river.
+If you have a background in the physics of water waves, you can see the dispersion of the waves and observe how they change depending on the depth of the water.
 If there is a current in the river, you can also observe the effect of the current.
-Suppose there is a duck swimming in the river (Fig. 1.1).
+Suppose that there is a duck swimming in the river (Fig. 1.1).
 First of all, you would notice that the duck is swimming faster than the speed of the wave, so it is creating a shock wave.
 You may also notice that the group velocity behind the duck differs from the phase velocity.
 Then you also notice the angle made by the wedge-shaped wave behind the duck.
-Thus, if you have some background in physics, you will be able to decipher some of the information about wind and water depth.
-The purpose of this lecture is to learn such a physics background to interpret wave information.
+Thus, if you have a background in physics, you will be able to decipher some of the information about the wind and water depth.
+The purpose of this lecture is to learn such a physical background to interpret wave information.

-In this chapter, I will first explain what seismology is a discipline that deals with and then discuss the importance of understanding seismic wave propagation in this context.
+In this chapter, I will first explain what seismology deals with and then discuss the importance of understanding seismic wave propagation in this context.
 This is followed by an overview of what is covered in seismic wave theory.